ZeGuilherme1/snake_game/README.md

 # snake_game
-Very simple project of a Snake Game using C++
+Very simple project of a Snake Game using C++ and mainly Raylib (unfinished)